-Your health visitor will review your child’s development at key points.
-These are when your baby is 6-8 weeks old, 3-4 months old, 10-12 months old and when your child is 2 years 3 months old.
+The health visiting team will aim to review your child’s development at key stages.
+These are when your baby is 10-14 days old, 6-8 weeks old, 10-12 months old and when your child is 2 years 3 months old.

-For the 10-12 month and 2 years 3 month developmental review, all parents will be sent out a set of questionnaires about their child’s development.
-This is know as the Ages and Stages questionnaire, or ASQ.
-The ASQ is a reliable and easy to use, researched based screening tool.
-It provides a quick overview of how your child is doing in important areas such as communication, physical ability, social skills and problem-solving skills.
-The ASQ can help to identify your child’s strengths as well as any areas your child may need support.
+They provide an overview of how your child is developing in important areas such as communication, physical ability, social skills and problem-solving skills.
+The ASQ can help to identify your child’s strengths as well as any areas your child may need additional support.

-As a parent or carer, you know your child best, which is why the ASQ questionnaires are designed to be filled out by you.
-The questionnaires only take about 10-15 minutes to complete and are quick and easy to do.
-In completing the questionnaires, parents learn about general developmental milestones as well as their child’s strengths.
+As a parent or carer, you know your child best, which is why the ASQs are designed to be filled out by you.
+The questionnaires only take about 10-15 minutes to complete.

 Here is how the ASQ works:

-- To answer each question you can try fun and simple activities to do with your child.
-These activities encourage your child to play, move around and practice day to day skills.
+- To answer each question you can try fun and simple activities with your child.
+Each question focuses on activities that encourage your child to play, move around and practice day-to-day skills

-- You’ll need to bring the completed questionnaire to this appointment and the health visitor will discuss it with you.
+- You’ll need to have the completed questionnaire available for your appointment and the health visitor will discuss it with you

 - You complete the questionnaire in much the same way as the ASQ, answering each question ‘most of the time’, ‘sometimes’ and ‘rarely or never’, depending on where you feel your child is in their development.

-- You will need to bring the completed questionnaire to your appointment and the health visitor will discuss the results with you.
+- You will need to have the completed questionnaire for your appointment and the health visitor will discuss the results with you

-It’s important to identify areas of concern early, so that your child can access the additional support they need.
+It’s important to discuss any worries you may have early, so that your child can access the additional support they may need.